octarinesec/octarine-operator/charts/cbcontainers-operator/README.md

 This chart consists of two [templates](cbcontainers-operator-chart/templates).

-The [operator.yaml](cbcontainers-operator-chart/templates/operator.yaml) file contains all resource, apart from the operator deployment.
+The [operator.yaml](cbcontainers-operator-chart/templates/operator.yaml) file contains all resources, apart from the operator deployment.
-It is generated with via `kustomize`.
+It is generated via `kustomize`.
 For more info see [config/default_chart](../../config/default_chart).

 The [deployment.yaml](cbcontainers-operator-chart/templates/deployment.yaml) file contains the operator Deployment resource.